Deformations of the braid arrangement and Trees: Concluding remarks

 \subsection{Regions of the Linial arrangements and binary search trees}

-We now discuss the Linial arrangement $\mA_{\{1\}}(n)$.
+~\\ We now discuss the Linial arrangement $\mA_{\{1\}}(n)$.
 Stanley had conjectured that the regions of $\mA_{\{1\}}(n)$ were equinumerous to \emph{binary search trees with $n$ nodes}, that is, trees in $\mT^{(1)}(n)$ satisfying the Condition (iii) of Figure~\ref{fig:condition-Shi-so-Linial}.
 This fact was proved independently in~\cite{Postnikov:coxeter-hyperplanes} and~\cite{Athanasiadis:finite-field-method}.
 In~\cite{Postnikov:coxeter-hyperplanes,Postnikov:Thesis} Postnikov and Stanley listed several combinatorial classes equinumerous to the regions of $\mA_{\{1\}}(n)$, and some bijections between them.
 But, up to now, no bijection was known between these classes and the regions of $\mA_{\{1\}}(n)$.
 We remedy to this situation by giving bijections between regions of $\mA_{\{1\}}(n)$, the set $\mT_{\{1\}}(n)$ (which was not in the list), and the set $\mB(n)$ of binary search trees with $n$ nodes (which was in the list).
 The bijection between the regions of $\mA_{\{1\}}(n)$ and $\mT_{\{1\}}(n)$ was established in Section~\ref{sec:bij-m=1} (see also Figure~\ref{fig:Linial-bijection}).
-We now describe a recursive bijection $\theta$, represented in Figure~\ref{fig:bij-Linial-binarysearch}, between $\mT_{\{1\}}(n)$ and $\mB(n)$.
+We now describe a recursive bijection $\theta$, represented in Figure~\ref{fig:bij-Linial-binarysearch}, between $\mT_{\{1\}}(n)$ and $\mB(n)$. \fig{width=.8\linewidth}{bij-Linial-binarysearch}{The recursive bijection $\theta$ from $\mT_{\{1\}}(n)$ to $\mB(n)$.
+In this example, exactly two of the trees $\theta(T_{j_1}),\theta(T_{j_2}),\theta(T_{j_3})$ have no node, while the third tree is $\theta(T_p)$ for the only integer $p\in\{1,2,4,6,7\}$ such that $T_p$ has at least one node, and the root of $\theta(T_p)$ is less than $v_p$.}